risk-first/website/topics/Silver-Bullets.md

 Even just the improvements to browsers over the last ten years have been huge.
 Anyone remember programming for IE4 or 5?

+## 11. Containerization

+To most people, this might not seem like a "10X" improvement, but believe me, if you've worked in a large organisation, provisioning hardware can sometimes take _months_.
+Spinning up containerized, virtual servers not only means more efficient hardware usage and fewer single points-of-failure, but it means that those _months_ could turn into _minutes_.

+## 12. AI?

+Building a self-driving car with `for` loops and `if`s would be _inconceivable_.
+But, just maybe it can be done with deep learning and computer vision?
+It's looking likely, but we'll see.

 ## Epilogue

 Brooks signs off the book in an epilogue called “Fifty Years of Wonder, Excitement, and Joy”.
 And he’s totally right.
 The silver bullets are coming thick and fast.
 I expect to see golden bullets in my lifetime.
 As he says: